 I don’t know about you, but air travel stresses me out.
 For real!

-Here are my top tips for air travel to make it a little easier that I’ve learned from decades of travel.
+Here are my top tips for air travel to make it a little easier, which I’ve learned from decades of travel.
 Pick and choose what will work best for you.

 The best tips for air travel start well before you’re on the plane.
 Maybe it’s just me, but I get really impatient waiting in lines.
 And I’ll do what I can to avoid them when possible.